LouisdeBruijn/SentiMix/develop-main/readme.txt

 5. merge changes from your own branch into the develop branch: $git merge <your_branch_name>
 6. If there are merge conflicts: $git commit <file_w_merge_conflict> -m "committing file because of merge conflict"
 7. If there are no merge conflicts: go work and code!
+8. PUSH the merge to the remote develop branch: $git push

 Steps for problems/see which files are changed:
 $git status (for seeing which files are changed)